mozilla-services/server-syncstorage/1.1/doc/source/architecture.rst

  - *redisql*: a SQL plugin that stores everything in a SQL database and uses Redis to cache some values to speed up the reads.

- - *multi*: a plugin that can be used to store data in several backends.
+ - *multi*: a plugin that can be used to store data in several back-ends.

 You can create your own back-ends see :ref:`storage-plugins` and